-Outputs from our timeseries work will be combined with iAtlantic’s oceanographic hindcasts and forecasts to carefully analyse the relationships between climatic and biological change in the ocean.
-Each biological timeseries will be examined for generic signals of tipping points, and assessed on whether more ecosystem-specific signals of ecosystem change can be identified – for example, a slower coral accumulation rate in a sediment core as a result of slowing ocean circulation.
+Outputs from our timeseries work are now bring combined with iAtlantic’s oceanographic hindcasts and forecasts to carefully analyse the relationships between climatic and biological change in the ocean.
+Each biological timeseries is examined for generic signals of tipping points, and assessed on whether more ecosystem-specific signals of ecosystem change can be identified – for example, a slower coral accumulation rate in a sediment core as a result of slowing ocean circulation.

 iAtlantic will produce maps illustrating where climate-based predictions of ocean change will likely result in significant ecosystem shifts and tipping points being reached, and information on critical threshold levels will be shared with policymakers.

 Understand drivers of ecosystem change at regional to ocean scales across different ecosystems, and to validate the use of generic and system-specific tipping points to forecast ecosystem change:

 - Quantify the single and cumulative effects of oceanographic variability (and any anthropogenic pressures) on key ecosystem compartments;